rabbah/nimbella-cli/doc/nim.md

 curl https://apigcp.nimbella.io/downloads/nim/nim-install-linux.sh | sudo bash
 ```

-When the install completes, do
+Regardless of the operating system, when the install completes, do

 ```
 nim update